ldltools/scxmlrun/README.md

 - it is built on top of [QtSCXML](https://doc.qt.io/qt-5/qtscxml-overview.html)
 - it can be used as a command-line program that reads from and writes to local files.
 - input/output events can also be transmitted over the network via the [MQTT](https://mqtt.org/) protocol.
-- the underlying [JavaScript engine](http://doc.qt.io/qt-5/qjsengine.html) is extended with several new built-in functions including:
-  `SCXML.raise` and `SCXML.send` for raising/sending events in the JSON format.
+- several JavaScript functions, including `SCXML.raise` and `SCXML.send` for raising/sending events in the JSON format, have been introduced for interfacing with the underlying SCXML engine.

 # Example: [ping\_pong](examples/ping_pong/README.md)